Case Studies of Effective Employer and Employee Communication

 Personalized Modules

-Realizing that different departments required different types of training and information, Lowe’s personalized each module and communication available to employees according to the department they were deployed at.
+Realizing that different departments required different types of training and information, Lowe’s personalized each module and communication available to employees according to the department they were deployed in.

 Multimodal Content